jupyter/accessibility/docs/resources/statement.md

 At the time of writing, there is no non-public way to contact us for JupyterLab accessibility issues.

 Please note that JupyterLab is an open-source project and that Jupyter accessibility contributors are a group defined on a voluntary basis.
 Like many other open-source projects, we cannot guarantee how long it may take to respond to and resolve an issue, though we do make an effort to do it as quickly as is possible with our resources.

-### Date

-This statement was created on 16 May 2022 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/) with additions and edits from the Jupyter accessibility contributors community.

 ## Accessibility Statement for Jupyter Notebook